Codeception/Codeception/docs/03-ModulesAndHelpers.md

 ?>
 ```

-By using the `getModule` function you get access to all of the public methods and properties of the requested module.
+By using the `getModule` function, you get access to all of the public methods and properties of the requested module.
 The dbh property was defined as public specifically to be available to other modules.

-That technique may be also useful if you need to perform a sequence of actions taken from other modules.
+This technique may be also useful if you need to perform a sequence of actions taken from other modules.

 For example: